Biomedical Engineering MSc

 Your development

-Our Biomedical Engineering MSc is highly interdisciplinary.
-You'll:
+Our Biomedical Engineering MSc is an interdisciplinary programme, combining science, engineering, and healthcare.
+You’ll:

-- gain hands-on experience throughout your individual research project
+- gain hands-on experience through an individual research project

 Your future